akgarg0472/url-shortener-statisticsservice/README.md

 #### Logging Configuration

-The URL Shortener Payment Service uses environment variables for logging configuration.
+The URL Shortener statistics Service uses environment variables for logging configuration.
 Below are the available environment variables that you can customize:

 - **LOGGING_CONSOLE_ENABLED**: Enables or disables console-based logging.